 Yes.
 A licensed driver operating an uninsured vehicle can be charged, even if the vehicle is not theirs.
 If you borrow a vehicle, you must confirm it has valid insurance.
 Failure to check could result in a fine.
 The owner of the uninsured vehicle could also be charged.

 No. It is not a criminal offence.
-But you could be charged with a criminal offence related to a motor vehicle accident as an uninsured driver.
+However, you could be charged with a criminal offence related to a motor vehicle accident as an uninsured driver.

 Yes.
-A driver’s licence suspension can be ordered by a judge if they deem it necessary.
+A licence suspension can be ordered by a judge if they deems it necessary.
 The combination of having your licence suspended and getting charged for driving without car insurance in Alberta can have a significant impact on your premium and ability to get insured.

 There is a significant financial risk.
 If you are found to be responsible for a collision, you are personally responsible for bodily injury costs.
 You could be sued and found liable.

-One of the overlooked risks of driving without insurance is how you will react if you get into an accident.
+One overlooked risk of driving without insurance is how you will react if you get into an accident.
 Many uninsured drivers are tempted to flee the scene of an accident to avoid fines and penalties.
 This will only make things worse.

-If you get into an accident and leave the scene, you could also face hit-and-run charges - $2,000 fine, the potential of six months in jail, and 7 demerit points.
+If you get into an accident and leave the scene, you could also face hit-and-run charges—a $2,000 fine, the potential of six months in jail, and seven demerit points.
 You can also be charged under the criminal code of Canada and get a criminal record.

 You are required to have proof with you at all times.
 The burden of proof is on the driver.
 Failure to produce evidence can result in a fine.
 There are no demerits associated with the ticket.
-Some police officers may give you the opportunity to prove you have insurance before they submit the ticket.
+Some police officers may allow you to prove you have insurance before they submit the ticket.

 You also face a fine for driving without registration.